Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 ![Two Nodes with a Link](TwoNodesOneLink.png)
 <BR>

 Where do I put the link?
-Yes, I know the link goes between the two nodes, but where exactly do I place my “link tile” on the gameboard?
-How does the gameboard indicate to me that I can put one or two links between nodes, but I cannot put three?
-There is something between the nodes that is not explicit in the description, but it is definitely there.
-I’m going to call this space between nodes, where a link can be placed, a Channel.
+Yes, I know the link goes between the two Nodes, but where exactly do I place my “link tile” on the gameboard?
+How does the gameboard indicate to me that I can put one or two links between Nodes, but I cannot put three?
+There is something between the Nodes that is not explicit in the description, but it is definitely there.
+I’m going to call this space between Nodes, where a link can be placed, a Channel.

 <BR><BR>
 ![Two Nodes with a Channel](TwoNodesOneChannel.png)